-Are you planning to move your WordPress site to a new host?
+Are you planning to move your WordPress site to a new hosting provider?
 Many businesses are faced with the decision to migrate their site to another host because of issues with their existing provider who they’re possibly fed up with!

-Of course, nobody wants to worry about changing web hosts.
+Of course, nobody wants to worry about changing WordPress web hosting.
 We all want 100% uptime, excellent load times, and a low-priced solution, all in one package.

 But, sadly, the world of WordPress hosting doesn’t work that way, and the perfect scenario is almost impossible.
-If you’re not pleased with your current web hosting provider, you’ve might experienced some of the following five reasons why companies migrate their WordPress builds to a brand new host.
+If you’re not pleased with your current web hosting provider, you might have experienced some of the following five reasons why companies migrate their WordPress site to a brand new host.

 1. Too Much Downtime

 Everyone in the marketplace will guarantee 99.99% uptime.
 But, how many of those companies back up those words with actual uptime and peak WordPress performance?